aripalo/aws-cdk-github-oidc/README.md

 ### OpenID Connect Identity Provider trust for AWS IAM

-To create a new Github OIDC provider into AWS IAM:
+To create a new Github OIDC provider configuration into AWS IAM:
 ```ts
 import { GithubActionsIdentityProvider } from 'aws-cdk-github-oidc';